 Our country, state and local governments are based on the rule of law.

 Presently there are laws on the books that allow individuals to be prosecuted / deported if they have entered the country illegally.
-If society chooses not to enforce these laws, what's to stop others from picking and choosing which laws to enforce and which to ignore?
-When that happens, you're not too far from anarchy.
+If society chooses not to enforce these laws, what's to stop others from picking and choosing which laws to enforce and

 Laws are in place for an ordered society.